thinkshout/feeding-texas/work/leading-the-movement.md

 title: Leading the Movement
 subhead: A hunger-free Texas is possible if we all work together.
 summary: |
-  We are leading the conversation to solve hunger in Texas with original research, credible policy analysis and public education that increases understanding of and empathy for hungry Texans.
+  We are leading the conversation in Texas with original research, credible policy analysis and public education that increases the understanding, compassion and will to solve hunger.
 featured_resource: How do low-income texans get help feeding their children?
 primary_cta:
   button_text: Learn About Hunger In Texas